quira-org/repo-recommendations-for-gtd/README.md

 # Scout for “Git Things Done”

-Daily repo recs for your [GitTD](https://github.com/git-things-done).
+Periodic repo recs for your [GitTD](https://github.com/git-things-done).

 * Powered by Quine’s *advanced* AI recommendation engine
 * *Personal* suggestions tailored to *your development style*